RobSpectre/Reasons-Sonya-Is-Awesome/README.md

 ## Getting Started

-Feel free to modify this project for the special people in your life.
+Feel free to personalize this project for the special people in your life.

 1. Create a Twilio account if you do not already have one.
 2. Buy a phone number